owncloud/ocis/CONTRIBUTING.md

 ### Internationalization

-ownCloud is translated in many languages to allow people from all oever the world to use ownCloud in their native language.
+Our projects are getting translated into many languages to allow people from all over the world to use ownCloud in their native language.
 For translations, ownCloud uses [Transifex](https://www.transifex.com) as community based collaboration platform for internationalization.

 For contributions please refer to the [Transifex Resources](https://www.transifex.com/resources/) to learn how to improve ownClouds translations there.